inseven/statuspanel/nodemcu/README.markdown

 file.remove("sk")
 ```

-(If you remove just `"deviceid"`, you'll initiate new device registration but with the same keys as before, which probably isn't desirable.)
+(If you remove just `deviceid`, you'll initiate new device registration but with the same keys as before, which probably isn't desirable.)

 ---